collei/jeht/README.md

 The kernel is in active developement and is not yet suitable to support any serious use.

 ### Basic features
-Note it is just a rough project schedule with no guarantee implied as human life is utterly fragile (as a plain vanity it is) and death is the only certainty (besides Jesus Christ, ofc).
+Note it is just a rough project schedule with no guarantee implied as human life is utterly fragile (as a plain vanity it is) and death is the only certainty (besides 'Jesus is the King of kings', ofc).

 #### Added
 * Application Container